mabushaireh/tpcds-hdinsight/README.md

 4. Presto

-## How to use with Hive CLI
+## How to use

 1. Clone this repo.

     ```shell
-    git clone https://github.com/hdinsight/tpcds-hdinsight/ && cd tpcds-hdinsight
+    git clone https://github.com/mabushaireh/tpcds-hdinsight && cd tpcds-hdinsight
     ```
 2. Run TPCDSDataGen.hql with settings.hql file and set the required config variables.
     ```shell